What's Good About Echolalia?

 Refunds and Cancellations

 Due to the on-demand nature of this event, Agosci is not offering refunds unless in exceptional circumstances.
-If you've purchased a registration, and you're no longer able to attend, please contact Agosci directly to discuss options.
+Please contact Agosci directly to discuss options if you need support.

 Disclosure and Sponsorship

 AGOSCI is excited to host Marge Blanc to present this information to our Australian audience.